Engineering Note

 Introduction

-Designing API boundaries that age well means thinking beyond current requirements and anticipating how the system will change over time.
+Designing API boundaries that age well means thinking beyond the current feature.
+It requires understanding how the system may change over time, how clients consume data, and how internal implementation details can be hidden behind stable response contracts.

 The Problem